Word Analysis

 Morphological analysis is a foundational task in Natural Language Processing (NLP).
 It involves breaking down a word into its root and affix(es), which is essential for understanding word structure and meaning in any language.

-1. What is Morphological Analysis?
+1. Morphological Analysis

 Example: Word Forms Across Languages